gpostill/AIME25-AI-Tutorial/README.md

 ## 📚 Materials
+- We are attaching the slides for the [presentation]
+- [Note template] to record model considerations throughout
-Navigate to the [details to be added] branch for more details!
+- Navigate to the case study [details to be added] branch for more details

 ## Tutorial Chair